Russian officials rattled by breach at rocket plant

 What was to be post-Soviet Russia's debut interplanetary mission to Mars's moon last month was stuck in orbit.

-In August, the crash of an unmanned cargo craft cast doubt over Moscow's ability to guarantee International Space Station operations, while the loss of a $265-million communication satellite hurt its commercial launch record.
+In August, the crash of an unmanned cargo craft cast doubt over Moscow's ability to guarantee International Space Station operations, while the loss of a $265-million (172 million pounds) communication satellite hurt its commercial launch record.

 (Reporting By Alissa de Carbonnel; Editing by Giles Elgood)